chilikasha/tinytools/docs/index.md

 title: Intro
 ---

-# Tiny tools
+# Welcome to Tiny tools

-Welcome to <code>Tiny tools</code>, a collection of fast, minimalist, single-purpose apps and tools which are designed to be lightweight, simple but still incredibly useful to solve everyday problems and tasks.
+A collection of fast, minimalist, single-purpose apps and tools which are designed to be lightweight, simple but still incredibly useful to solve everyday problems and tasks.
 An app will likely be listed here if it's:
 - native, fast and lightweight
 - single-purpose
 - open source